Shuswap History – Mount Ida Mines

 Albas BC – The Shuswap’s Most Powerful Waterfall

-Shuswap Lake Marine Provincial Park – Albas Falls Site is an undeveloped camping area located at the north-west end of Seymour Arm.
+Shuswap Lake Marine Provincial Park – Albas Falls Site is a popular camping area located at the north-west end of Seymour Arm.
+The access road from Celista and St. Ives is a logging road which is at times quite rough.
+Repetetive washboard and large rocks on the road surface limit the travel speed which should be considered.
 Some areas are road accessible.
-Camping is only permitted in specific areas.

 A trail that begins near Steamboat Bay follows Celesta Creek upstream approximately 1.5 km, then crosses the creek and returns to the lake.
 Noted for a series of beautiful waterfalls and some interesting features from early logging days.
 Bears are frequent visitors in this site.